 What about forming a Network around a particular topic rather than geographic region?

 We are open to forming ‘affinity groups’ of people who want to talk about particular topics or industries regardless of location.
-However, we would need a core group of at least 8 people interested in a topic to get this started.
+However, a core group of at least 8 people interested in a topic should be identified to get this started.
 Be sure to fill out the Regional Learning Network Interest Form so we know about your interest.

 Can I organize a Chapter or Regional Learning Network for my region?

 Yes!
-Please use the Volunteer Form to let us know you would like to be an ISSP Ambassador and organize a Regional Learning Network.
+Please use the Volunteer Form to let us know you would like organize a Regional Learning Network.
 (Note that this activity qualifies for CEU credits for maintaining ISSP-SA and ISSP-CSP Credentials).
-Successful regional networks are run by an ISSP Ambassador and an organizing committee of 2-3 local members.
-See the Regional Learning Network Guidance Document for more information on what is required to run a network and what support ISSP staff and headquarters will provide.
-Note that we are not starting new Chapters at this time, though successful RLNs can evolve into Chapters in the future.
+Successful regional networks are run by an an organizing committee of 2-5 ISSP members.
+A Regional Learning Network Guidance Document is available for more information on what is required to run a network and what support ISSP staff and headquarters will provide.
+Note: successful RLNs may evolve into Chapters in the future.